-Co-curricular courses and activities are many and varied at Urban.
+Co-curricular and E period courses and activities are many and varied at Urban.
 In addition to the four academic courses and lunchtime clubs, students may take co-curricular electives that meet during periods reserved for year-long classes, as well as physical activities and/or study halls.
 The credit for these activities and courses varies.

 Urban's Green Team is a student group that aims to analyze and shift Urban's institutional practices toward greater environmental sustainability.
-The group will focus primarily on addressing physical/plant sustainability, rather than how sustainability is addressed within the curriculum.
+The group focuses primarily on addressing physical/plant sustainability, rather than how sustainability is addressed within the curriculum, as well as environmental justice within our communities.
+In addressing these issues, Green Team will consult with local nonprofits, city organizations and other Bay Area high schools.
 A large part of the group's goals is to educate the Urban community about how to make our institutional and personal choices and habits more sustainable.
 (Meets during one E period)

 Library Leaders is a student group that aims to make the Urban Herbst Library a better place for all community members.
 Group members will support library usage at Urban in order to promote a lifelong love of reading.
-Activities include working with the librarian to figure out what the best books are, create book displays, plan library activities and determine the best ways to increase library usage.
+Activities include working with the librarians to figure out what the best books are, create book displays, plan library activities, and determine the best ways to increase library usage.
 Members will be expected to write book reviews, collaborate with other student groups, and market the library and library events.
 (Meets during one E period.)

 UrbanX Labs: Design is an introduction to applied science at Urban and is open to all students.
 Major topics include basic structural analysis of electronic systems, essential principles of engineering, and the fundamentals of iterative design.
 Students learn skills such as computer assisted design, 3D modeling, systems analysis, and proper use of advanced tools and lab equipment.
-(Meets during E2)
+(Meets during U2)

-Additional E period option:
+Additional E period options include:

 Urban Singers Chorus